Magic-Eden-Desktop-on-Mac/magic-eden-desktop-mac/README.md

-# Magic Eden — Download For Mac OS
+# Magic Eden — Desktop NFT Marketplace For Mac OS
 ![logo](https://avatars.githubusercontent.com/u/89287574?s=280&v=4)

 Magic Eden for Mac brings the full power of the leading NFT marketplace directly to your desktop 💎.